DeGefen/BigData/content/Questions/Questions.md

 - C) Manage user permissions
 - D) Schedule MapReduce jobs
 ?
-- Amswer: B) Store actual data blocks
+- Answer: B) Store actual data blocks
 Explanation: DataNodes in HDFS are responsible for storing the actual data blocks of files.
 See: [[HDFS]]

 Question: Which of the following is NOT a benefit of AWS global infrastructure?